sudhof/politeness/README.md

 Python implementation of a politeness classifier for requests, based on the work described in:

 	A computational approach to politeness with application to social factors.
 	Cristian Danescu-Niculescu-Mizil, Moritz Sudhof, Dan Jurafsky, Jure Leskovec, Christopher Potts.
 	Proceedings of ACL, 2013.

 We release this code hoping that others will use and improve on our work.

-NOTE: If you use this API in your work please send an email to cristiand@cs.stanford.edu so we can add you to our list of users.
+NOTE: If you use this API in your work please send an email to cristian@cs.cornell.edu so we can add you to our list of users.
 Thanks!

 **Further Resources:**

-* Info about our work: http://www.mpi-sws.org/~cristian/Politeness.html
+* Info about our work: http://cs.cornell.edu/~cristian/Politeness.html
 * A web interface to the politeness model: http://politeness.mpi-sws.org/
-* The Stanford Politeness Corpus: http://www.mpi-sws.org/~cristian/Politeness_files/Stanford_politeness_corpus.zip
+* The Stanford Politeness Corpus: http://cs.cornell.edu/~cristian/Politeness_files/Stanford_politeness_corpus.zip
 * The Stanford Politeness Corpus as compressed JSON containing the tree and dependency parses used to train the model in version 2.00: [Wikipedia](http://people.rc.rit.edu/~bsm9339/corpora/stanford_politeness/wikipedia.parsed.json.gz) (~2GB; ~8GB uncompressed).
 [Stack Exchange](http://people.rc.rit.edu/~bsm9339/corpora/stanford_politeness/stack-exchange.parsed.json.gz) (~4GB; ~16GB uncompressed).

 **Using this API you can:**